embrace-io/embrace-docs/docs/ios/5x/integration/session-reporting.md

 :::

 :::tip
-If you are a swift user you may want to also make this call after starting Embrace:
+If you are using Swift, you may want to also make this call after starting Embrace:

 ```swift
 Embrace.sharedInstance().setCleanLogsEnabled(true);
 ```

-This will tell Embrace to use swift-style logging that will better match your existing logging.
+This will tell Embrace to use Swift-style logging that will better match your existing logging.
 :::

 ## End the Startup Moment